 Operation Roger...Truckers Pet Transport: Requirements

 The following instructions are very, very important.
 As the applicant, please read them carefully.
 It is strongly requested the applicant send a copy of this page to the other parties involved, so everyone will know exacty what Operation Roger requires, especially of the shipper.
-If the driver is not provided the items requested and is not presented a clean pet, the pet may well lose a ride.
+If the driver is not provided the items requested and is not presented a clean pet, your pet may well lose a ride.

 Be advised.
-Any missing information requested on the application will cause it to be put on hold until the required information is received.
+Any missing information requested on the application may cause it to be put on hold until the required information is received.
 The one item most applicants disregard is #12, the shipper's vet information; another is #5, the name of an individual at a rescue or shelter; a third is the receiver's vet information.
 We DON'T call for this information.
 The applicant MUST provide it.
 We have provided for each applicant a list of the questions.
 This is found as 1) Sample Questions Only for filling out Pet Transport Application.
 Get the answers first, then fill out the application.

 By contacting Operation Roger...
 Truckers Pet transport, you must read and agree to abide by our policies and procedures.
 It is very important you, the applicant, read the follow instructions very carefully.
 The non-refundable tax-deductible application donation is required at the end of the application, after submitting the app, by clicking on the PayPal Donate button in the upper left hand corner of the page.
 If you do not have an account, PayPal does take credit/debit cards.
-Doing this on-line through PayPal is more secure as we use cell phones.
+Doing this on-line through PayPal is more secure for you as we use cell phones.

 We are all volunteers.
 We are not a trucking company who only picks up your pets.
-The drivers are pet-loving volunteers who do this as they do their regular paying jobs.
+The drivers are pet-loving volunteers who do this as they do their regular paying driving jobs.
 We cannot guarantee a time frame to pickup or deliver your pets or even if we can get to them at all in the time frame the parties involved desire.
 We do promise to diligently look for a driver who may be going to your area.
 We all love pets and want to see them get to their new homes as soon as possible.
 We would love to transport each and every pet on our Pet Board.
 In reality, that doesn't happen...but not for lack of trying on our part.

-As the applicant arranging transport with Operation Roger...
-Trucker Pet Transport, it is YOUR responsibility to notify ALL parties involved in the transport of an animal such as the sender, receiver, adoptive family, shelter or other party of our requirements and to provide all required information.
+As the applicant arranging transport with Operation Roger Truckers Pet Transport, it is YOUR responsibility to notify ALL parties involved in the transport of an animal such as the sender, receiver, adoptive family, shelter or other party of our requirements and to provide all required information.
 If the person receiving the pet is the applicant, it is extremely important you provide the sending party with a copy of this page so they will know exactly what we need from them.
 We have had senders (shippers) not know they are to provide food, water, bowls, leashes, and clean pets, for example.
 In addition, if the pet is a male and not fully house trained, the shipper must provide belly bands.
 If the pet is a chewer and too large for a crate, the shipper must provide a muzzle.
 The driver could refuse to take the pet brought to them without food or any of the requirements.
 The driver is not be expected to buy anything at all for the transported pet.

-When a receiver agrees to meet a driver to pick up a pet at a certain location and time then backs out of that agreement once the pet is enroute or does not show up at the agreed to meeting location at the agreed upon time frame, Operation Roger reserves the right to do the following: Contact the shipper for instructions as to where the leave the pet and/or return the pet to the shipper as the earliest possible time.
+When a receiver agrees to meet a driver to pick up a pet at a certain location and time then backs out of that agreement once the pet is enroute or does not show up at the agreed to meeting location at the agreed upon time frame, Operation Roger reserves the right to do the following: Contact the shipper for instructions as to where to leave the pet and/or return the pet to the shipper as the earliest possible time.
 Any Receiver who does this has effectively kept the driver from picking up other needy pets.

-Shelters, rescue groups, etc. MUST NAME someone to be the contact for the pet and able to meet the driver whenever they arrive in that area and provide their personal contact PHONE NUMBER (in addition to the shelter's phone number) and that person MUST be able arrange for the pet to be transported whatever the day and time of day the driver is able to pick it up.
+Shelters, rescue groups, etc. MUST NAME someone to be the contact for the pet and able to meet the driver whenever they arrive in that area and provide their personal contact PHONE NUMBER (in addition to the shelter's phone number).
+That contact person MUST be able arrange for the pet to be transported whatever the day and time of day the driver is able to pick it up.
 The pet MUST be brought to the driver.
 While we will endeavor to get as close as possible to either the pick up point or the drop off point, this is not always feasible.
 Each party should be prepared to drive some distance (we prefer a commitment of at least 100 miles).
-Applications without this information WILL BE PUT ON HOLD until such time as it provided.
+Applications without this information WILL BE PUT ON HOLD until such time as it is provided.
 This WILL delay the application approval process.

 You must agree to and understand Operation Roger Truckers Pet Transport volunteer drivers are subject to the requirements of our occupation.
 Due to the nature of the trucking business, the loads of freight we haul are time critical.
 Pets MUST be brought to or picked up from the driver at a truck stop or agreed upon location AND at a time when the driver arrives, whether it is 1 p.m. or 1 a.m.
 Again, we CANNOT guarantee a time frame for pickup or delivery or even if we can get to the pet at all in the time frame the parties involved desire.
 We do pledge to try.
 We have had pets picked up within two hours of reaching our Pet Board and others have been on there for several months until just the right driver could get to them.
 This often depends on the size of the pet.
 Many drivers are allergic to cats.
 There are areas of the nation where it is difficult to get pets into or out of.
 These areas take longer.
-The cooperation of both the shipper and receiver as to how far they will drive to meet a driver can make a difference.
+The cooperation of both the shipper and receiver as to how far they will drive to meet a driver does make a difference.

-There are times when a trucking company will assign a driver a load and that driver is enroute when the company will order that driver to exchange the trailer with another driver.
+There are times when a trucking company will assign a driver a load and that driver is enroute when the company will order that driver to exchange trailers with another driver.
 Thus, the original driver is now going another direction.
 Driver's have NO control over this happening and, while it does not happen often, it can.
 If your pet is enroute, the driver will keep you informed.

 Each pet, whether from an individual or from a shelter/rescuer, must have a current SHOT RECORDS and a current HEALTH CERTIFICATE (satisfying the laws of the importing state) from a veterinarian in order to transport across state lines.
 This health certificate must be from the state in which we pick up the pet with very few exceptions.
 This also applies to transports from or between individuals, animal rescue/releasing agencies, or animal shelters as defined by USDA requirements.
 You must also read and comply with the USDA importing requirements (very important) of the state into which this pet is being transported (final destination).
 The Rabies tag must be attached to the collar of the pet before it is delivered to the driver.
 The SHOT RECORD and HEALTH CERTIFICATE are NOT the same thing.